 The Old Town, located behind the Jama Masjid Mosque, feels like a labyrinth, a set of winding alleys and intersecting lanes where one can easily get lost.
 There, one finds mostly local vendors, many of them Muslims.
-This is where I met a very friendly shopkeeper, Rehmatullah Zagar, who is a celebrity in his own way.
+This is where I met a very friendly shopkeeper, Rehmatullah Zagar, who is a celebrity in his way.
 Rehmatulla (his name means Mercy of God) is 84 years old and was born in Leh.
-He is always ready to chat with people passing by his shop where he sells (very skillfully) all sorts of antique objects and jewelry.
-As I stopped by briefly, I noticed an old photo in a frame with a cracked glass.
+He is always ready to chat with people passing by his shop, where he sells (very skillfully) all sorts of antique objects and jewelry.
+As I stopped by briefly, I noticed an old photo in a frame with cracked glass.
 Noting my interest, Rehmatulla volunteered that it was a photo of himself in his younger days.
 I asked whether I could photograph him holding his picture.
-He agreed though I could see his disappointment when he realized I was not actually interested in buying the picture.
-While I looked around a little longer, Rehmatulla proceeded to the back of his overflowing shop and came back with various magazines and books in which he was featured very prominently.
-Rehmatullah, with his warm smile and distinctive chin whiskers, is obviously a fixture in Leh.
-So if you ever are in Leh and happen to walk by his shop, you have to stop and say “Julley”(the main greeting in Ladakh).
+He agreed though I could see his disappointment when he realized I was not interested in buying the picture.
+While I looked around a little longer, Rehmatulla proceeded to the back of his overflowing shop and returned with various magazines and books in which he was featured very prominently.
+Rehmatullah, with his warm smile and distinctive chin whiskers, is a fixture in Leh.
+So if you ever are in Leh and happen to walk by his shop, you must stop and say “Julley”(the primary greeting in Ladakh).
 I bet Rehmatullah will convince you to buy a small souvenir from him.
-And you will (as I did) because you will want to remember your encounter.
+And you will (as I did) because you want to remember your encounter.

 Rehmatullah’s shop is near one of the alleys where I spent a lot of my time.
 I came to refer to this alley as the “Breadmakers’ Lane” given the number of small shops making and selling bread next to one another.
-Here every day, a dozen or so bakers make the most delicious bread.
+Every day, a dozen bakers make the most delicious bread.
 Nothing can describe the experience of watching them better than this quote from one of my favorite food writers.